DamiaV/Jenealogio2/README.md

 # Requirements

-The app is written in [Java](https://www.java.com), so it should work without any issues on Linux, Windows and MacOS.
+The app is written in [Java](https://www.java.com).
+It works on Linux and should also work without any issues on Windows (untested) and MacOS (untested).
-It requires at least Java 17 and should also work with newer versions.
+It requires at least Java 17 and should also work with newer versions (untested).

 # License